In the realm of cyber security, one thing is clear: the weakest link in any security system is the human being.

 One can have the most state-of-the-art, bulletproof cybersecurity process in the world, but without understanding the nature of a human being, they are all are moot points once someone unauthorized gets hold of access.

 In fact, a whole branch of hacking is developed around this and it’s called Social Engineering.
 Unlike other types of hacking, social engineering is hard to defend because human behavior is hard to predict.
-But a little education and awareness goes a long way, and here are four examples of social engineering attacks and tips on how to protect yourself from these types of attacks.
+But a little education and awareness goes a long waya little education and awareness goes a long way, and here are four examples of social engineering attacks and tips on how to protect yourself from these types of attacks.

 — Perhaps the most insidious phishing attack there is.
 Unlike regular phishing attacks, spear phishing is targeted towards a specific person based on what the attacker knows about the person, the organization they work in, and especially the work that they do.